 Tencent Cloud allows you to watermark videos in the cloud, but this will increase latency by 1-2 seconds.
 Therefore, if you use the MLVB SDK, we recommend you watermark videos at the host end instead of in the cloud to reduce latency.

-We guarantee superior streaming experience via our integrated solution, but if you use third-party software to push streams, we recommend that you compare your pusher with Tencent Cloud’s using the trial demo of the MLVB SDK to see if your pusher is the cause of high latency.
+We guarantee superior streaming experience via our integrated solution, but if you use third-party software to push streams, we recommend that you compare your pusher with Tencent Cloud Live Streaming Console's Web Push, to see if your pusher is the cause of high latency.
 Many third-party pushers tend to keep increasing the buffer size to mitigate the problem of low upstream bandwidth.

 If you use OBS to push streams and experience high latency, check your configuration against Push via OBS.
 Make sure you set the keyframe interval to 1 or 2 seconds.